TL;DR

 Carta fits VC firms already running their cap table and fund administration inside Carta.
 The allocation product is part of Carta's broader fund administration offering, not a standalone layer you bolt onto an outside stack.

 The workflow runs on an AI agent.
 The agent parses each invoice, extracts line items and amounts, and applies your firm's allocation rules to split costs between the management company and the funds.
 It accepts plain-English allocation instructions, so you describe the split in natural language and the agent executes it.
-From there, it generates intercompany bookings and produces what Carta calls "GL-ready entries for submission to payments and the general ledger" (Carta on LinkedIn).
+From there, it generates intercompany bookings and produces what Carta describes as "GL-ready entries for submission to payments and the general ledger".
 Carta frames the whole thing as tech-enabled fund administration powered by agentic AI.

 The open question is where those GL-ready entries actually land.
 Public sources confirm the entries are generated, but they do not specify whether the output writes back to a third-party GL like QuickBooks Online or NetSuite, or routes into Carta's own ledger.
 For a firm that wants to keep its existing GL, that distinction decides whether Carta works at all.
 Treat it as a due-diligence question to settle directly with Carta before you commit, because GL-agnostic write-back is the criterion that separates an allocation layer from a platform you have to migrate into.